hennil93/Procedurally-Generated-Music-Visualizer/README.md

 # Procedurally-Generated-Music-Visualizer

+This project is part of the examination of the course TNM084 - Procedural Images at Linköping University, where a procedurally generated spherical music visualizer has been created.

 This code can be run locally through http-server through the following steps:

 1. Download this repository and open the command prompt and the download location